-Phillip Forrester, son of Jess and Helen, (Keith's Dad), married Mary Virginia, together they spent the next several decades raising cotton and soybeans.
-Phillip and Mary Virginia had 3 children, Mary Helen, Paul, and Keith.
-In 1974, The Phillip Forrester Family was named Farm Family of the Year representing Mississippi County, Arkansas.
-For many years, Phillip made refurbished farm equipment during the winter months, served on the local bank board, and school board in Wilson, Arkansas.
-Mary Virginia taught school, and took great care and pride in the raising of their three children.
-In 1996, Phillip retired from farming.
-He passed shortly thereafter due to ALS.
+Phillip Forrester, (Keith's Dad), married a lovely lady by the name of Mary Virginia, and together they spent the next several decades raising cotton, and soybeans.
+Phillip and Mary Virginia had 3 children: Mary Helen, Paul, and Keith.
+While Phillip tended to the farm, Mary taught school, and kept her children active in a wide variety of hobbies such as sports, music, hunting, farm chores, and church.
+In 1974, the Forrester Family was named Farm Bureau's Mississippi County Farm Family of the Year.
+In addition, Phillip served on the local bank board, and was President of the Wilson Arkansas School Board for nearly 20 years.
+In 1996, Phillip retired from farming, and passed away shortly thereafter due to ALS.
 A scholarship at Arkansas State University was established in his honor by family and friends.
-Mary has since remarried and still lives close to the farm.
-She spends her free time loving on her children and grandchildren alike.
+Mary has since remarried, and resides close to the farm.
+She spends her free time traveling, and loving her children and grandchildren alike.

-In 2002, Keith and Jill Forrester moved back to the house Jess Forrester built, to reside at the farm.
-The following year, Keith and Jill decided to take their plot of land in a different direction by growing fresh produce, herbs, and cut flowers.
-After specialty crop farming for twelve years, Keith and Jill Forrester were named Mississippi County's, and Northeast Arkansas' Farm Family of the year, (2014) exactly forty years after Phillip and Mary had represented the county.
+After specialty crop farming for twelve years, we were named Farm Bureau's Mississippi County, and Northeast Arkansas Farm Family of the year, (2014) exactly forty years after Phillip and Mary represented the county.

 2018 Tomato "Tast Test" 2nd Place | Memphis Farmers Market